katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

-## Descriptions of R scripts containing data analysis files
+## 📝 Descriptions of R scripts containing data analysis files

-#### Experiment1.R
+#### "Experiment1.R"
-##### Experiment 1
+##### Experiment 1 Feeding behaviour
 This script contains data analysis and data visualisation of experiment 1.
 Experiment 1 shows the feeding behaviour of mated male flies compared with the feeding behaviour of mated female flies.
 Data was collected over the course of 2 days, and all flies were given the choice of 4x altered P:C ratios in a choice "patch preference assay" (Churchill et al).
+##### Experiment 1 Oviposition behaviour
-This experiment also shows data analysis of divergent dietary choice of where female flies chose to lay thier eggs.
+This experiment also shows data analysis of divergent dietary choice of where female flies chose to lay their eggs.

+#### "Experiment 2a.R"
-#### Experiment 2a
+##### Experiment 2a Feeding behaviour
-An experiment looking at the feeding behaviour of mated females compared with the feeding behaviour of virgin females over the course of 3 days, when given the choice of 4x altered P:C ratios.
+This script contains data analysis and data visualisation of experiment 2a.
+Experiment 2a shows feeding behaviour of mated females compared with the feeding behaviour of virgin females over the course of 3 days, when given the choice of 4x altered P:C ratios.
+##### Experiment 2a Oviposition behaviour
 This experiment also looks into diet choice of where the different types of females chose to lay the eggs.

-#### Experiment 2b
+#### "Experiment 2b.R"
-A repear of the experiment looking at the feeding behaviour of mated females compared with the feeding behaviour of virgin females, completed over the course of 2 days, when given the choice of 4x altered P:C ratios.
+This script contains data analysis and data visualisation for experiment 2b.
+Experiment 2b is a repeat of the experiment looking at the feeding behaviour of mated females compared with the feeding behaviour of virgin females.
+Experiment 2b data was collected over the course of 2 days, when flies were given the choice of 4x altered P:C ratios.
+##### Experiment 2b Oviposition behaviour
-This experiment also looks into diet choice of where the different types of females chose to lay the eggs.
+This experiment looks at on what patch mated females chose to lay their eggs, based off offspring count data.

+#### "Experiment 3.R"
-#### Experiment 3
+##### Experiment 3 Feeding behaviour
-An experiment looking at the feeding behaviour of n=10 females on a replicate of plates compared with n=5 females mixed with n=5 males on a plate.
+This script contains data analysis and data visualisation for experiment 3.
+Experiment 3 looks at the feeding behaviour of n=10 females on a replicate of plates, compared with n=5 females mixed with n=5 males on a replicate of plate.
 Feeding behaviour is monitored from 4x different P:C ratios.
+Data was collected over the course of 2 days.
+##### Experiment 3 Oviposition behaviour
 This experiment also includes analysis of the offspring produced from egg laying on the 4x different P:C ratios.